NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 #### TypeScript Language Service

-Whilst the code-base doesn't use TypeScript syntax in its code base directly, it still TypeScript's language services to enable static analysis for the included libraries from the TypeScript definitions included in `/lib/typings`, downloaded in [postinstall.js](https://github.com/NetCoreTemplates/vue-mjs/blob/main/MyApp/postinstall.js) after installing the template.
+Whilst the code-base doesn't use TypeScript syntax in its code base directly, it still uses TypeScript's language services to enable static analysis for the included libraries from the TypeScript definitions included in `/lib/typings`, downloaded in [postinstall.js](https://github.com/NetCoreTemplates/vue-mjs/blob/main/MyApp/postinstall.js) after installing the template.